cyberconcepts/cybertools/plugin/README.txt

   >>> f.write(src)
   >>> f.close()

-We could import this module now but in order to be able to automatically reload it later (and be able to look it up in the plug-in module registry) we use a loader module.
+We could import this module now immediately but in order to be able to automatically reload it later (and to be able to look it up in the plug-in module registry) we include it in a loader module.

   >>> loadPath = os.path.join(basePath, 'load.py')
   >>> src = '''